cloudflare/cloudflare-docs-engine/src/content/learning/security-model.md

 ### API Design

 There is a saying: "If a tree falls in the forest, but no one is there to hear it, does it make a sound?"
-I have a related saying: "If a Worker executes in a fully-isolated environment in which it is totally prevented from communicating with the outside world, does it actually run?"
+We have a related saying: "If a Worker executes in a fully-isolated environment in which it is totally prevented from communicating with the outside world, does it actually run?"

 Complete code isolation is, in fact, useless.
 In order for Workers to do anything useful, they have to be allowed to communicate with users.
 At the very least, a Worker needs to be able to receive requests and respond to them.
 It would also be nice if it could send requests to the world, safely.
 For that, we need APIs.